Installation#

 The script can be found in the source code as ‘install_scripts/install-pynx-venv.sh’, or can be downloaded from http://ftp.esrf.fr/pub/scisoft/PyNX/install-scripts/install-pynx-venv.sh

-Once this has been run, you can test pynx
+Once this has been installed, you can test pynx

 Windows is not officially supported, as it can be complex to get the correct environment tools to make PyNX work.
 You are therefore encouraged to use PyNX on a linux workstation or cluster node, or on a macOS machine.